Skip to content

 Administrators with settings access

 Job reasons are short codes or labels that explain why a job was opened or closed.
-When a recruiter opens a new requisition, they can tag it with an open reason — “Backfill”, “New headcount”, “Replacement”.
-When they close it, they pick a close reason — “Filled”, “Cancelled”, “Budget freeze”.
-Those reasons flow into reporting, where hiring managers can see at a glance how many positions were eliminated versus filled externally versus filled internally.
+When a recruiter closes a requisition, they can tag it with a reason — for example, “Hired inside application”, “Hired outside application”, “Not enough candidates”, “Budget restriction”.
+Those reasons flow into reporting, where hiring managers can see at a glance why positions were closed.

-• Budget freeze — hiring was paused or cancelled
+• Budget restriction — hiring was paused or cancelled for budget reasons

 Adding a reason